nlTyler/hello-world/README.md

 My birthday is August 15th
 I'm a student at the University of Portland

-The most fantastic, but confusing lab on revision control system I did this week!”.
+The most fantastic, but confusing lab on revision control system I did this week!